AveryJD/project-nhl-player-cards/README.md

 Note: Depending on the number of seasons, collecting data could take several minutes due to the implemented request delays to respect Natural Stat Trick’s servers.

-All scraped data CSV files will be saved to the 'data_scraped' folder, and team logo SVGs will be saved to the 'data_card' folder.
+All scraped data CSV files will be saved to various folders in 'data/player_card_data/scraped_data', and team logo SVGs will be saved to the 'data/assets/team_logos' folder.

 ### Step 2: Generate Rankings and Card Data